-A. Setting Up a Dedicated Site
+A. Setting up of a Dedicated Site

-So far, our methods were only qualitatively evaluated, through a subjective analysis of the mean and standard deviation of measures in the cases of different rides, assuming constant adverse visibility conditions.
-Quantitative assessment has yet to be endeavored due to the lack of a reference visibility sensor.
-To fill this gap, we equipped our test track in Versailles, France, with five large specific targets, located between 65 and 200 m from the cameras onboard the stationed vehicle (cf. Table I).
+So far, our methods were only qualitatively evaluated, through a subjective analysis of the mean and standard deviation of measures in the cases of different rides assuming constant adverse visibility conditions.
+Quantitative assessment has not been endeavored yet, due to the lack of a reference visibility sensor.
+To fill this gap, we equipped our test track in Versailles (France) with five large specific targets, located between 65m and 200m from the cameras onboard the stationed vehicle (cf. Tab.
+I).
 An additional mobile target is used at a closer range when the fog is very dense.
 The idea is to take pictures of these targets in adverse weather conditions and to estimate the meteorological visibility distance based on the attenuation of their contrast.
 This static measurement, which uses reference targets, can then be compared on the same images to the results of our onboard dynamic techniques, which require no reference.
-The targets are designed for maximum intrinsic contrast, as illustrated in Fig. 2(b).
-A picture of the validation site in sunny weather is given in Fig. 2(a).
-Compared with [9], we see two advantages to our approach.
-First, the different targets have the same apparent size in the image and take only the effects of the atmosphere into account.
-Second, the white and the black parts of each target have the same size and have the same a priori confidence in the estimation of their intensities.
+The targets are designed for maximum intrinsic contrast as illustrated in Fig. 2b.
+A picture of the validation site in sunny weather conditions is given in Fig. 2a.
+Compared with [8], we see two advantages to our approach.
+First, the different targets have the same apparent size in the image, so as to take only the effects of the atmosphere into account.
+Second, the white and the black parts of each target have the same size, so as to have the same a priori confidence in the estimation of their intensities.